djones1040/SNANA_StarterKit/docs/simulation.rst

 for every SN (not just those detected).
 The first number is the number of variables::

-  SIMGEN_DUMP:  10  CID  Z  PEAKMJD S2c S2x1 SNRMAX MAGT0_r MAGT0_g MJD_TRIGGER NON1A_INDEX
+  SIMGEN_DUMPALL:  10  CID  Z  PEAKMJD S2c S2x1 SNRMAX MAGT0_r MAGT0_g MJD_TRIGGER NON1A_INDEX

+The `SIMGEN_DUMPALL` key will save the specified columns for both detected and undetected SNe, while `SIMGEN_DUMP` will save the information only for detected SNe.
 The full example file is available `here`.

 Core-collapse and other non-Ia Simulations
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^